Advice for members of the armed forces community looking to join the NHS

 We are committed to supporting colleagues with a connection to the Armed Forces.
 Here are a few of the ways we support our Armed Forces colleagues:

-- Armed Forces and Veterans staff network – in late 2021 we established an internal staff network for veterans, services spouses and partners, reservists and cadets, as well as anyone else with a connection to the armed forces.
+- Armed Forces staff network – in late 2021 we established an internal staff network for veterans, services spouses and partners, reservists and cadets, as well as anyone else with a connection to the armed forces.

 - 10 days’ additional leave for reservists